7 Fundraising Ideas on Giving Tuesday for Nonprofits

 - Recurring donation collection

 - Reports & analytics

 We suggest you try the Paymattic fundraising plugin to power up your Giving Tuesday campaign.
 Donation management is as simple as pie with Paymattic.
 It comes with the both free and premium version.

 Nonprofits raised around $2.7 billion in 2021 alone in the United States on the occasion of Giving Tuesday.
 You shouldn’t miss the chance to give back to your society on this international giving day.

-Listed above are the most effective fundraising strategies on Giving Tuesday for nonprofits.
+Listed above are the most effective fundraising ideas for nonprofits on Giving Tuesday.
 Apply these strategies with the Paymattic WordPress donation plugin and help make the world a better place to live.
 If you have any unique Giving Tuesday fundraising ideas, share with us in the comment section below.